BeatrizAlvesCorreia/Sentiment-Analysis-on-Rotten-Tomatoes-Reviews/README.md

 | **Sentiment** |String| Sentiment label (positive, negative, neutral) |
 | **Review** | String | The text of the review |

-Note: The dataset could not be shared due confidentiality.
+Note: The dataset could not be shared due to confidentiality.

 ## Data Preparation
 - Imported the dataset using Pandas.
 Added headers to the datasets as they initially lacked them.
 Checked for and confirmed the absence of missing values.